Day Course: 18th Century Dances with Sam Gosk

 Summer School 2024: Strictly Victorian

 The 54th Historical Dance Society Annual Summer School 2024 Friday 12th to Monday 15th July 2024 or Friday 12th to Friday 19th July 2024at Bromsgrove School, West Midlands, B61 7HP The aim of our summer school is to provide people with the time to study a range of dances, to improve dance ability and confidence in dance, and to have fun in good company.
-We offer a choice of three courses with experienced teachers at two general levels of difficulty/challenge.
-The full course provides an in-depth dance experience while the weekend course is perfect for those with less time available or those just wanting to try out dance of this period.
+We offer a choice of three weekend courses with experienced teachers at two general levels of difficulty/challenge.
+The full course provides an in-depth dance experience while the weekend courses are perfect for those with less time available or those just wanting to try out dance of this period.
 You do not need to come with a dance partner.
-Participants will study for a weekend or a week…
+Participants will study for a weekend with their…

 Read More